fegennari/3DWorld/README.md

 * glew-2.0.0 (2.1.0 probably works as well: http://glew.sourceforge.net/)
 * gli (Latest version: https://github.com/g-truc/gli / header only, included in dependencies directory)
 * glm-0.9.9.0 (Latest version: https://glm.g-truc.net/0.9.9/index.html or https://github.com/g-truc/glm / header only, included in dependencies directory)
-* libjpeg-9a (My version is old; Latest version: http://www.ijg.org/)
-* libpng-1.2.20 (My version is very old; Latest version: https://libpng.sourceforge.io/index.html)
+* libpng-1.2.20 (My version is very old; Latest version: https://libpng.sourceforge.io/index.html); can be replaced with stb_image in most cases, except for map image export.
 * libtiff-4.0.3 (Latest version: http://www.simplesystems.org/libtiff/)
+* Assimp (optional)
 * libtarga (source included)
+* STB headers: stb_image, stb_image_write, stb_dxt (source included)

 I've included stripped down versions of most of these libraries in the dependencies directory.
 I removed all large files that aren't required by 3DWorld, in some cases even examples/tests/documentation.
-These have been built with MS Visual Studio 2015 Professional on Windows 10.
+These have been built with MS Visual Studio 2022 Community on Windows 10.
 If you want to use these, you'll need to copy the directories to the root directory and rebuild any libraries needed for other versions of Visual Studio.

 Note that many of these dependencies are old and could be replaced with newer libraries.
 I've been concentrating on adding content and I'm not too interested in this.
-Freeglut should probably be replaced with SDL, the last 4 image libraries with DevIL, and maybe assimp can be used for model loading.
+Freeglut should probably be replaced with SDL, and the last 4 image libraries with STB or DevIL.

 If you want to build 3DWorld, you can use the projects in the dependencies/ folder, or download and build them yourself and change the project settings to use them.
 I currently use a 32-bit MS Visual Studio 2022 Community build target for 3DWorld, but it should work with MSVS 2019 as well if you use 3DWorld_msvs2019.vcxproj.